iterative/dvc.org/content/docs/user-guide/dvc-files.md

 ### Parameterize `dvc.yaml`

-`dvc.yaml` supports a templating format to reuse values from different sources (detailed below) in the YAML structure itself.
+`dvc.yaml` supports a templating format to reuse values from different sources in the YAML structure itself.
+The sources can be external [parameters](/doc/command-reference/params) files, or internal `vars` sections, as detailed below.

-Global parameters (file scope) can be defined either in a [params file](/doc/command-reference/params) (`params.yaml` by default), or in a top `vars` section of `dvc.yaml`.
-Both can coexist as long as `vars` don't overwrite any external param.
+Let's say we have `params.yaml` (default params file) with the following

-Let's say we have a `params.yaml` file with the following contents:
+contents:

 ```yaml
 models: